-In its 2006 version, hospitals had to submit a “Certificate of Need” (CON), which necessitated that they relax the current bed-to-population ratio.
-They should also be built at least one hour away from the nearest hospital if travelling by the “usual means of transportation.”
+In its 2006 version, hospitals had to submit a “Certificate of Need” (CON), which necessitated that its construction would relax the current bed-to-population ratio.
+They should also be built at least one hour away from the nearest hospital if traveling by the “usual means of transportation.”

 However, the 2006 planning-sensitive amendments were imposed too late, as many hospitals in the city were already built prior to its implementation, with some dating older than the Hospital Licensure Act itself.

 Hospitals lining E. Rodriguez Avenue for example, such as De Los Santos Medical Center, St. Luke’s Center and the National Children’s Medical Hospital were all built decades before the 2006 amendment of the HLA.
 The same applies to another cluster in Brgy.
 Ramon Magsaysay, with Quezon City General Hospital, Allied Care Experts Center – Quezon City and J.P.
 Sioson General Hospital and Colleges, Inc.